akara/activator-squbs-orch-scala/docs/squbs training.md

 **Note**: The dispatcher has nothing to do with the Akka dispatcher.
 The name duplication is just coincidence)

-1. Edit the `build.sbt` file in `{project}servcube` project and add dependencies to `squbs-pattern` and `squbs-actorregistry` The dependencies will look like below.
+1. Edit the `build.sbt` file in `orchsamplecube` project and add dependencies to `squbs-pattern` and `squbs-actorregistry` The dependencies will look like below.
 When saving, IntelliJ will prompt for refreshing the project.
 Click `Refresh project` on the top of the editor.
 This may take some time depending on bandwidth.

    ```scala
    libraryDependencies ++= Seq(